Lucevar/lucewind-overhaul/010 LW West Gash/Hater8 Caldera Patch/Caldera changes readme.txt

 [x] Removed banners for compatibility with Caldera Governors Manor [x] Removed another ladder for compatibility with Indalen Tomb [x] Moved barrel/sack for compatibility with Sara Shenk

+26/11/2024:
+[x] Moved clutter near the gates for compatibility with Caldera Palisade [x] Lowered rocks near the sign post outside the governors hall [x] Rotated some more rocks for compatibility with Caldera Manor Overhaul